 The Migratory Bird Treaty Act of 1918 prohibits anyone except “US Government recognized Native Tribal Members” from possessing raptor feathers.
 The problem is, the US requiring Tribal registration is ironic at best and corrupt and exclusive in reality.
 The “requirements” have to do with “blood quantum” (that “I’m 25% this, 50% that” stuff) and imperialist control written into English Language laws, and disregard culture, adoption, and spiritual, personal and tribal sovereignty.
 Since when does a practitioner of ancient AND human-race-wide rites and worship have to apply to a secular body to behold a feather?
 Since 1918.

-I will never forget the uniform that bagged my Vulture’s wings.
-The ordeal took either a half hour or two hours – I can’t quite remember.
-They didn’t even fit in the bags, they were so vast.
+My wings didn’t even fit in the bags, they were so vast.
 I asked if they could please dispose of them on the earth or in the fire.
 I hope and pray that they were released back into the elements, and not left in a trash.
 I will never know.

 The law says that it is there to protect the birds against being disrespected.
 Initially it was designed to mitigate poachers and trade of murdered birds.
 Yet, what it also does is prevents humans and birds from participating in the most beautiful relationship that comes so naturally to us.
 What child has not found and celebrated or admired a feather found outside?
 What harm could come from this?
 Perhaps it is about control and spiritual castration.
 A real-life metaphorical wing-clipping, wing-removal.
-Where a person must apply for red-tape permission from the government that has self-professed itself to be separate from Church, to behold the most innocent of religious artifacts.
+Where a person must apply for red-tape permission from the government that has self-professed itself to be separate from Church, to behold the most innocent of religious artifacts – a feather.

 Most people will know these laws because of the well known Eagle Feather Law, which is actually an exception to the Migratory Bird Treaty Act.
 The Eagle Feathers are distributed by the National Eagle Repository, a subsidiary of the National Fish & Wildlife Service.
 Although the Northern Arapaho were “allowed” in 2014 to kill two eagles for ritual purposes, most eagle feathers come from the Repository, which means that they are not organically found or sacrificed by the people who will be using them, thus creating a disjunct in the spiritual line of connectivity.
 It is sort of like the difference between buying your meat from a supermarket, and who knows where it comes from, or its history, and raising your own animals or acquiring well-treated meat from a friend in your community, an animal that breathed the same air and drank the same water as you.
 Whether the Eagle Feather distribution is fair, well, I cannot say.
 What is NOT fair by any means is that the US government should have the unilateral decisons to prevent people from acquiring their feathers naturally, and instead can abscond, hoard, and redistribute them, but in actuality, they are not being redistributed with any egalitarianism at all.